Development of an early warning method incorporating pre-supernova neutrino light curves: Introduction

 The structure of this paper is as follows.
 Section \ref{sec:presupernova model} introduces the pre-SN neutrino models used in this study.
-Sections \ref{sec:detector} and \ref{sec:background} describe the configurations and background conditions of KamLAND and Super-Kamiokande.
+Sections \ref{sec:detector} and \ref{sec:background} describe the configurations and background conditions of KamLAND and Super-Kamiokande, respectively.
 Section \ref{sec:conventional_alarm} reviews the conventional alarm methods.
-In Section \ref{sec:alarmmethodology}, we present our light-curve-based approach.
+In Section \ref{sec:alarmmethodology}, we review the light-curve-based approach.
 The performance results are reported in Section \ref{sec:result} and discussed in Section \ref{sec:discussion}.
 Finally, Section \ref{sec:conclusion} summarizes the conclusions.